genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/04_event-handler/03_advanced.md

 }
 ```

+The `init` codeblock is a special block that is used to initialize an object.
+So when this class is called, it will validate if `price` and `quantity` are grater than zero.
+If not, it will throw an `IllegalArgumentException` which can be handled in the [onException code block](#onException).

-...and a custom message reply type called `CustomTradeEventReply` defined as:
+For a custom message reply type called `CustomTradeEventReply` defined as:

 ```kotlin
 sealed class CustomTradeEventReply : Outbound() {